arafatm/blinkist/blinkist-new/Homo.Deus.By.Yuval.Noah.Harari.md

 Will we then have to surrender our dominance?
 It’s an uncomfortable thought.

-## Final summary

-The key message in this book:

-**Our world is changing and will continue to change.
-Our history as a species is built on this change and progress.
-If we better understand our history and how it made us who we are today, we can have a more secure idea of where we will be in the future. **

-Actionable advice:

-**Determine the depth of your dependence on digital devices**

-Spend a day without your mobile device.
-Are algorithms already taking over your free will?

-**Got feedback?**

-We’d sure love to hear what you think about our content!
-Just drop an email to remember@blinkist.com with the title of this book as the subject line and share your thoughts!

-**Suggested** **further** **reading: ******Sapiens ******by Yuval Noah Harari**
+## Suggested further reading: Sapiens by Yuval Noah Harari

 **Sapiens **(2015) traces the evolution of our species – from the rise of our most ancient ancestors to our current place in the modern, technological age.
 How have we, a species of hairless, tailless ape, managed to completely dominate the entire planet?
 These blinks show you the developments and trends that have allowed **Homo sapiens** to rise to the top.